tjd1234/cmpt383summer2022/docs/languages/go/interfaceDemo.md

 ## Implementing Your Own Stringer

-Suppose you implement your own type, such as `Person`:
+Suppose you implement your own type `Person`:

 ```go
 type Person struct {